apulverizer/arcgis-item-id-extractor/README.md

 # arcgis-item-id-extractor
-A simple Chrome extension to copy the item-id of an item on arcgis online to the clipboard
+A simple Chrome extension to copy the item-id of an item on ArcGIS Online to the clipboard

 ![Example Usage](example.png)